RupeshKumar4511/Blockchain-Technology/README.md

 # Blockchain:
 Blockchain is a distributed immutable ledger which is completely transparent.
-The main purpose of Blockchain is deccentralization .
+The main purpose of Blockchain is deccentralization.
 In January 2009 Santoshi Nakamoto created the first cryptocurrency Bitcoin.

 # Metamask: